Australian judge says Djokovic can stay but saga not over | Law-Order

 - Australia

-Tennis star Novak Djokovic won a court battle Monday to stay in Australia to contest the Australian Open despite not being vaccinated against COVID-19, but the drama might not be finished, with the government threatening to cancel his visa a second time and deport him.
+Novak Djokovic won a court battle Monday to stay in Australia to contest the Australian Open after his exemption from strict coronavirus vaccination rules was questioned, but the drama might not be finished, with the government threatening to cancel his visa a second time and deport him.

+Hours later, the tennis star hit the court and was training, his brother told reporters.
+Djokovic himself tweeted that he was still planning to compete.

+Federal Circuit Court Judge Anthony Kelly reinstated the Djokovic's visa, which was revoked after his arrival last week because officials said he didn’t meet the criteria for an exemption to a rule that all non-citizens be fully vaccinated.

 But when border police then blocked him on arrival, others cried foul, saying he was being scapegoated by an Australian government facing criticism for its recent handling of the pandemic.

-The office of Home Affairs Minister Karen Andrews confirmed that Novak Djokovic has not been arrested.
-It was not clear where he was, though hundreds of fans gathered late Monday outside his lawyers' office in Melbourne, many carrying Serbian flags and wearing the banner's red, white and blue colors.
-They chanted "Free Nole," using the star's nickname.
-Police later dispersed them when they surrounded a car trying to leave the area.
+The star himself tweeted out a photo of him standing on a court at the arena where the tournament is hosted.

+“I’m pleased and grateful that the Judge overturned my visa cancellation.
+Despite all that has happened, I want to stay and try to compete @AustralianOpen,” he said in the post.

 The 34-year-old Djokovic boarded a plane for Australia last week, after receiving an exemption from vaccination rules from Victoria state authorities and Australian Open organizers.
-But upon arrival, federal border officials refused to let him, saying the exemption was not valid.
+But upon arrival, federal border officials refused to let him in, saying the exemption was not valid.

-The reversal, in the wake of the outcry, led some to suspect politics were at play, with Prime Minister Scott Morrison's conservative government seeking re-election for a fourth term in polls due by May.
+The reversal led some to cry foul, with Prime Minister Scott Morrison’s conservative government seeking re-election for a fourth term in polls due by May.

 While his government was widely praised for containing the nation’s COVID-19 death toll at the start of the pandemic, he has recently loosened some rules, just as omicron cases have been rapidly surging.
 He has been criticized for that strategy as well as for shortages of rapid antigen tests and for refusing to make the tests available to all for free.